Inflationary Impulse

 Retail Regression

 While July’s retail sales numbers (which include almost exclusively purchases of goods) were not stellar, some perspective please.
 First, the Delta variant necessarily had some impact, and may well have more in August.
-Second, the fact that online spending and…
+Second, the fact that online spending and purchases of building materials declined shouldn’t be surprising.
+That activity remains well above trend and…

 Read More